-The next advance in securing communications was to hide the message’s true contents in some way.
-If a message of this type were intercepted, the bad guy would be unable to read it and therefore the information would be useless to them.
+The obvious solution to this was to somehow disguise the message’s true contents.
+If a message of this type were intercepted, the bad guy would be unable to read it and extract any useful information.
 The art of concealing the content of a message became known as cryptography which is a portmanteau of the Greek words for hidden and writing.

 The methods of encrypting text are as limitless as our imaginations.
 However, the practical applications of any given encryption method are very limited.
 The methods to encrypt and decrypt must be known to both parties and they must be rigorous enough that the methods cannot be guessed by the bad guys.
-Those two seemingly simple issues have plagued encryption systems forever.
-The game of keeping encryption ciphers working against the never ending onslaught of the bad guys to break those same systems has led to a rich and interesting history of ciphers.
+These two seemingly simple issues have continuously plagued encryption systems.
+The game of keeping encryption ciphers working against the never-ending onslaught of those seeking to break them has led to a rich and interesting history of ciphers.

 Introduction to Cipher Terminology

 Cryptography is a rich topic with a very interesting history and future.
 To get the most out of this article, it’s best to have a basic grip on a few terms and concepts.
-The next section will help with that, and you can feel free to skip it and come back to it if the need arises.
+The next section will help with that.
+Feel free to skip it and come back to it if the need arises.

-A block cipher encrypts a message of a set number of bits (a block) at a time.
+A block cipher encrypts a message in a set number of bits (a block) at a time.

 Codes are more complex substitutions than a cipher in that codes transfer meaning rather than straight text substitution, e.g.

 The eagle has landed.
 Code operations require a reference of some kind, usually referred to as a Code Book.
 Due to the cumbersome nature of transporting and maintaining code books, codes have fallen out of general use in modern cryptography in favour of ciphers.